-You may decorate your apartment, but no moving of heavy furniture or painting of walls is allowed without the approval of the Campus Facility Manager.
+You may decorate your apartment, but no moving of heavy furniture or painting of walls is allowed without the approval of the Campus Facilities Manager.
 NB: There must always be 15 cm (6 inches) of space between furniture and the radiator.

 Hanging items on the walls: DO NOT USE TAPE or ANY STICKY SUBSTANCE.
 Please use small push pins.
 On tile walls, suction cup hooks and the removable plastic hooks work well.
-If you need a nail, drill, or to hang something bigger, please contact the Campus Facility Manager: campus@iti.ac.at
+If you need a nail, drill, or to hang something bigger, please contact the Campus Facilities Manager: e.vasvari@iti.ac.at

 Curtain rods/Curtains: If you want curtains, you are responsible for your own curtains.
-If there is no curtain rod, please request one by contacting the Campus Facility Manager: campus@iti.ac.at
+If there is no curtain rod, please request one by contacting the Campus Facilities Manager: e.vasvari@iti.ac.at